 - 2 tablespoon bottled chili sauce of your choice

-- Melt butter in a frying pan, sauté onion until wilted and slightly transparent, add mushroom and cook until wilted, then add beef, mix well, and cook until no longer pink.
+- Prepare bitterballen dough: Melt butter in a frying pan over medium heat.
+Sauté onion until translucent.
+Add mushroom and cook until wilts.
+Then add ground beef and cook until no longer pink.

-- Add all purpose flour, stir until the mixture clumps together.
-Slowly pour the milk and keep stirring until it becomes a thick smooth sauce like consistency.
+- Add all-purpose flour, and stir until the mixture clumps together.
+Slowly pour the milk, and keep stirring until the sauce is thick and smooth.

 - Add mashed potato, nutmeg, salt, ground pepper, sugar, cheddar, and celery leaves.
-Mix well and cook until all the sauce has been absorbed into the mixture.
-Turn off heat and set aside.
+Mix well, and cook until the sauce is dry with no standing liquid.
+Turn off the heat and set aside.

-- Take a tablespoonful of the potato and beef mixture, shape into a round ball, coat with bread crumbs, then egg, and finally coat with bread crumbs again.
-Repeat until all the potato and beef mixture is used up.
-You should be able to make roughly 40 meat balls.
+- Shape bitterballen: Take a tablespoonful of the potato and beef mixture, and shape it into a round ball.
+Coat it with loaf crumbs, then egg, and finally coat with bread crumbs again.
+You should be able to make roughly 40 meatballs.
+(Note 2)